Need help with applying for the Indy Arts & Culture COVID-19 Emergency Relief Fund? This short video will help with understanding the application.

 No, your canceled project could be anywhere.
 National tours, residencies, etc. We do however need evidence of the project being canceled.

 Right now, almost everyone has some sort of need, but some among us are clearly in greater need, and the funding available is limited.
 We will assess the greatest need based on the case presented by the applicant.
 As a general rule, if you have funds to cover your basic needs for the next two months, you would not be a good candidate for this fund.
-Greatest need here, is immediate need of food, housing, or medical care, not art supplies or equipment.
+Greatest need here, is immediate need of food, housing, or medical care, not art supplies, studio rent, or project equipment.
 All requests should be documented.

 Yes, any staff members from a qualifying nonprofit arts & cultural organization may apply if their hours have been cut or they have been laid off.
 Qualifying small & medium sized organizations will have a minimum annual operating budget of $20,000 and a maximum annual operating budget of $500,000.